xcsp3team/PyCSP3-models/academic/COP/CookieMonster/README.md

 Cookie Monster Problem is to determine this number for any given set of cookie jars.*"

-### Example

-The optimum for a grid of size 8 and 4 coins to put in each row and column.

-TODO

 ## Data
 We need a list of quantities in jars as e.g., \[1, 2, 4, 12, 13, 15],